arduino/help-center-content/content/Software and Downloads/Upload/Select-board-and-port-in-Arduino-IDE.md

 title: "Select board and port in Arduino IDE"
 ---

-Learn how to find the name of the port your board is connected to.
+Learn how to select the right board and port in Arduino IDE.

 ---